defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 }
 ```

-This data source must be retained, as the collection view only contains a weak reference to it, automatically associated with the `UICollectionViewDiffableDataSource`.
-But where should we store a strong reference to the data source to keep it alive, since `View`s in SwiftUI are merely short-lived snapshots which gets destroyed once they have been applied?
+This data source must be retained, as the collection view only keeps a weak reference to it.
+But where should we store a strong reference to the data source to keep it alive, since `View`s in SwiftUI are merely short-lived snapshots which get destroyed once they have been applied?

 Fortunately SwiftUI provides an answer in the form of coordinators.
-The `UIViewRepresentable` protocol namely lets you optionally implement a `makeCoordinator()` method, from which you can return a custom instance.
-SwiftUI calls this method before creating the UIKit view from the first time and associates the coordinator with it, keeping the coordinator alive for as long as the `UIView` is in use.
+The `UIViewRepresentable` protocol namely lets you optionally implement a `makeCoordinator()` method, from which you can return an instance of a custom type.
+SwiftUI calls this method before creating the UIKit view from the first time, associates the coordinator with it, and keeps the coordinator alive for as long as the `UIView` is in use.

-We don't know much about our coordinator type yet, except that it must store our data source.
-After initial creation, this coordinator is provided to the `makeUIView(context:)` method through the context parameter, but as a constant.
-We must mutate set the contained data source reference when the `UICollectionView` as been instantiated (the diffable data source requires the collection view at initialization time), so our `Coordinator` is required to be a `class`:
+We don't know much about the coordinator type we need yet, except that it must store our data source.
+After initial creation, this coordinator is provided to the `makeUIView(context:)` method through the context parameter as a constant.
+We must be able to mutate the contained data source reference when the `UICollectionView` has been instantiated (the diffable data source requires the collection view at initialization time), so our `Coordinator` is required to be a `class`:

 ```
 struct CollectionView<Section: Hashable, Item: Hashable>: UIViewRepresentable {